rootdraws/district0x-Grant-Farms/README.md

 <b>Problem:</b>

-Suppose that you're too poor to give 70% of your profits to a Community Garden?
+Suppose that you're too poor to give a percentage of your profits to a Community Garden?

 I personally believe that this is the future of NFT Artwork, and is going to create a differentiated class of artists -- those who are willing to sacrifice and adapt, in order to become in demand and affiliated, and provide value -- and those who continue to attempt to create value by pursuing their muse.
 I don't have bones with the latter artist, I just find that it's easier to serve a target audience, and advertisement as artwork is a longstanding source of revenue.
-This is a conscious move in that direction, using the tools that are available, to assist the projects that are qualified and capable of assisting Gardeners through LP Rewards.
+This is a conscious move in that direction, using the tools that are available to assist the projects that are qualified and capable of assisting Gardeners through LP Rewards.

 I see LP Rewards as a trend game, and an experiment, and the trend appears to be NFT Collections and Social Currency Issuance Stimulus in the early years.
 These Garden Plots capitalize on both, while also providing value to the community in question in a way that nobody else is doing except for the leader of the community themselves -- and often they are so busy they don't have time for this sort of thing.